-Schools and universities generally have more complex IT environments than standard offices, with multiple overlapping applications, on and off premise infrastructure, and platforms needed to support a wide range of overlapping objectives.
-These include digital learning delivery models, student apps, information portals, BYOD management and specialists course support tools, which can be anything from 3D printing to robotics training or mathematical modelling.
+Schools and universities generally have more complex IT environments than standard offices, with multiple overlapping applications, on and off-premise infrastructure, and platforms needed to support a wide range of overlapping objectives.
+These include digital learning delivery models, student apps, information portals, BYOD management, and specialist course support tools, which can be anything from 3D printing to robotics training or mathematical modeling.

 How can effective cloud-based communications help you streamline operations and cut costs, while also supporting advanced learning agendas?

 Balancing innovation and cost priorities through effective communications.